EdAlegrid/array-gpio/README.md

 div 150  => 60ns => 1.666 MHz (default at reset)
 div 148  => 59ns => 1.689 MHz
 ```

+### setTransferSpeed(baud)

+Directly set the the i2c clock speed using a baud argument instead of using a div value.
+Either use the setClockFreq above or this method.

+Sets the i2c clock frequency by converting the **baud** argument to the equivalent i2c clock divider value.

 ### selectSlave(addr)

 Sets the i2c address of the slave device.